-The DMin degree is a terminal degree designed to significantly increase the depth of competency and understanding in the practice of ministry in congregations, mission agencies, hospitals, parachurch organizations, and other settings.
-It often provides opportunities for advancement in one’s ministry context and may open up opportunities to teach in various educational or denominational contexts or other settings.
+The DMin degree program offers a terminal degree designed to significantly increase the depth of competency and understanding in the practice of ministry in congregations, mission agencies, hospitals, parachurch organizations, and other settings.
+This advanced study option often provides opportunities for advancement in one’s ministry context and may open up opportunities to teach in various educational or denominational contexts or other settings.

 The DMin is a practical, professional degree focused primarily on the development and enhancement of ministry skills and practice.
 The PhD is a research degree oriented more toward adding new knowledge to a particular field of study.
 Which degree is right for you?
 That depends on your personal needs and professional goals.